 I started sewing one inch hexies together when I was watching the kids at sport last year, and I thought it was time to do something with the little panel I had created.
-So I’m working on a new mini quilt pattern that you can read more about HERE.
+So I created a new mini quilt pattern that you can read more about HERE.
 I loved the little hexagons details in this mini.
 And using Aurifloss for the quilting made all the difference!

 One of the loveliest things that happened in January was the ‘Aussie Sewlebration’ that I co-hosted on Instagram with the gorgeous Ange from A Little Patchwork.
 A very generous group of Aussie makers joined us to donate prizes and help run a little promotion showcasing all the talented makers, creators, sewists, crafters and small business owners we have in Australia.
 It was in honour of Australia Day on the 26th.
 Our celebrations helped connect our international Instagram audience with our Aussie makers.
 I was so proud to be a part of it.
 Check the hashtag #aussiesewlebration to see more.